Skip to content

 Want to know more?
 We’ve put together some FAQs to help answer some of those burning questions.

-When will construction start and how long will it take?
+When did construction start and how long will it take?

 Will there still be access to the wharf during construction?